TITLE: Occupational Cluster Trainer

 The Occupational Cluster Coordinator is responsible for planning, developing and implementing customized training programs for a diverse student population in the Corrections Education Department.
-In coordination with corrections staff and business partners, the position will work to identify critical curriculum components to enhance job placement at the completion of training.
-The position will also provide leadership in the identification and development of career pathways in Occupational Cluster areas that will provide better access to living wage jobs for student with a history of incarceration.
-Developing appropriate curriculum and materials and instructing students will comprise other key elements of the position.
+In coordination with corrections staff and business partners, the position works to identify critical curriculum components to enhance job placement at the completion of training.
+The position provides leadership in the identification and development of career pathways in Occupational Cluster areas that will provide better access to living wage jobs for students with a history of incarceration.
+Developing appropriate curriculum and materials and instructing students comprises other key elements of the position.

-Incumbents with work with employers and partners across the region to develop and support classroom training activities, experiential training opportunities and work-based learning to identify occupational cluster areas.
-The position will have responsibility for the day-to-day oversight of the external and internal partnerships and business relationships that are critical to the training program.
+Incumbents work with employers and partners across the region to develop and support classroom training activities, experiential training opportunities and work-based learning to identify occupational cluster areas.
+The position is responsible for the day-to-day oversight of the external and internal partnerships and business relationships that are critical to the training program.

-1. Facilitate the development of non-credit occupation cluster training programs for the Corrections Education Department.
+- Facilitates the development of non-credit occupation cluster training programs for the Corrections Education Department.
 Duties include development of curriculum, assessment methods, skill standards, competencies for completion and student evaluation methods.
-Coordinate with business and program partners to evaluate results and to initiate changes as needed.
+Coordinates with business and program partners to evaluate results and to initiate changes as needed.

-4. Liaison with other Workforce Development/Corrections Education staff and partners to develop a plan of action for enrolled students.
-Update Corrections Counselors on student compliance with Incarceration Plan.
+- Liaises with other Workforce Development/Corrections Education staff and partners to develop a plan of action for enrolled students.
+Updates Corrections Counselors on student compliance with Incarceration Plan.

-5. Serve as an advocate in monitoring and assessing the progress of students to insure their training/employment/education requirements are being met.
-Maintain records and document student progress.
+- Serves as an advocate in monitoring and assessing the progress of students to ensure their training/employment/education requirements are being met.
+Maintains records and documents student progress.

-6. In partnership with other program staff, provide student services such as an explanation of the policies, procedures and processes.
-Orientate student to facilities and equipment.
-Distribute appropriate instructional materials, and set-up assistance.
+- In partnership with other program staff, provides student services such as an explanation of the policies, procedures and processes.
+Orients students to facilities and equipment.
+Distributes appropriate instructional materials, and set-up assistance.

-11. Stay abreast of emerging trends in business and industry.
-Participate in professional development.
+- Stays current on emerging trends in business and industry.
+Participates in professional development.

 Work is typically performed in an office/classroom environment both in a corrections facility and in off-site training areas.
-Incumbents regularly drive between campuses and remote sites, requiring the ability to drive and sue of personal vehicle.
+Incumbents regularly drive between campuses and remote sites, requiring the ability to drive and use of a personal vehicle.
 Occasional evening and weekend hours are required.

 Moderate physical exertion.
 Frequent standing or walking.
 Occasional lifting of equipment used in training that may weigh up to 30 lbs. required.